 - Blood tests.
-Your doctor will order blood tests to evaluate factors such as platelet count and how well your blood clots.
+Blood tests will evaluate factors such as platelet count and how well your blood clots.

-Your doctor may recommend periodic follow-up CT scans to check whether your spleen has healed or to determine whether you need surgery.
+You might have periodic follow-up CT scans to check whether your spleen has healed or to determine whether you need surgery.

 Surgery for a ruptured spleen can include:

 - Repairing the spleen.
-Your surgeon may be able to repair the rupture in your spleen with stitches or other techniques.
+Your surgeon might be able to use stitches or other techniques to repair the rupture.

 - Removing part of the spleen.
-If your spleen is ruptured in a way that makes it possible to remove only a portion of it, your surgeon may perform a partial splenectomy.
-This method helps to avoid the increased risk of infection that results from removing the entire spleen.
+It might be possible to remove only part of your spleen, depending on the rupture.
+Partial splenectomy reduces the risk of infection that results from removing the entire spleen.